Category: EasternLoop2016

 On the second day of the battle the Trostle Farm was stuck in the middle of a battle.
 If you look closely you can see the cannonball hole still there.

-You know, you can read about these things in books, watch documentaries about them…but when you’re out on the ground where it took place while hearing about the personal struggles of the soldiers and the citizens…it really gives you a new understanding of what took place here.
+Some of the monuments are so elaborate!
+You can actually go into the Pennsylvania Monument.
+There are stairs that lead to the top where you can look out over the battlefield.
+You know, you can read about these things in books, watch documentaries about them…but when you’re out on the ground where it took place while hearing about the personal struggles of the soldiers and the citizens…it really gives you a new understanding of what really took place.
 Three days in July two armies met by chance…and the country changed forever.

+The Soldier’s National Cemetery can be seen in the above picture.
 When the battle was over on that third day and the armies left Gettysburg, they left behind a community in ruins and over 51,000 soldiers who were dead, missing, or wounded.
 More men fell during the Battle of Gettysburg than in any other battle on American soil.

 The Soldier’s National Cemetery was dedicated on November 19, 1863.
 President Abraham Lincoln gave the Gettysburg Address here.
 The speech was 272 words, lasted around two minutes, and transformed Gettysburg from a scene of utter destruction and death into a symbol of inspiration to those still living.
 Lincoln stated that the war would lead to a “new birth of freedom” for our young nation.
+You can’t stand in the spot where Lincoln gave the Gettysburg Address.
+The Soldiers’ National Monument was erected in that spot.
+Unfortunately, when we were visiting the monument was undergoing some restoration work so we got to see it covered in scaffolding.

 The Gettysburg Address Memorial isn’t too far from the spot Lincoln gave the speech.